Shadows and Symbols: Reception

 In 2015, Geek.com recommended this episode as "essential watching" for their abbreviated Star Trek: Deep Space Nine binge-watching guide.

 Keith R.A.
-DeCandido, reviewing the episode in 2014 for Tor.com, gave it a rating of 6 out 10.
-He felt the episode was a strong followup to "Image in the Sand".
-He felt the Kira and Worf plots were straightforward, and was happy to see the return of Benny Russell, but felt the Prophets story was silly.
+DeCandido, reviewing the episode in 2014 for Tor.com, gave it a rating of six out of ten.
+He felt the episode was a strong follow-up to "Image in the Sand".
+He felt that the Kira and Worf plots were straightforward, and was happy to see the return of Benny Russell, but felt that the Prophets story was silly.
 However, he did feel it was a good introduction to Ezri Dax.
 Zack Handlen, reviewing the episode in the same year for The A.V.
-Club, also gave it a mixed review; he appreciated the relationship between the episode's three main plot lines and said the characters' victories felt earned, but found the introduction of Ezri Dax awkward and disliked the focus on the Prophets and Pah-wraiths.
+Club, also gave it a mixed review; he appreciated the relationship between the episode's three main plot lines and said that the characters' victories felt earned, but found the introduction of Ezri Dax awkward and disliked the focus on the Prophets and Pah-wraiths.

 In 2020, Den of Geek listed the three-episode sequence from "Tears of the Prophets" to "Shadows and Symbols" as one of the best stories of Star Trek: Deep Space Nine.